ILR VISA UK

 Long Residency

-This category allows applicant who have spent at least 10 years as lawful residence in the UK.
+This category allows an EEA national who has spent at least 5 years as a qualified person in the UK.

 More Details